industrial-linguistics/taxowalk/README.md

 - `--history-db` – SQLite database path to track token usage history (optional).
 - `--debug` – write verbose diagnostic logging to stderr.
 - `--refresh-taxonomy` – bypass the cached taxonomy and fetch a fresh copy.
+- `--show-leaf-name` – print the final taxonomy name alongside the full path and ID.
 - `--version` – print the installed taxowalk version and exit.

 The command prints the selected taxonomy `full_name` followed by its canonical ID.
+When `--show-leaf-name` is supplied an additional line containing the final taxonomy name is printed.

 ### Examples